aka Virgin Hunters

 Brian Bremer (Naldo), Christopher Wolf (Vin), Morgan Fairchild (Camella Swales), Michelle Matheson (Maggie), Sara Suzanne Brown (Reena), Ian Abercrombie (Professor Dorn), Don Dowe (Lex 500), Tamara Tohill (Samantha Cummings)

-Behind the pseudonym of Ellen Cabot is David DeCoteau, a director who has had a lengthy career in genre material since the 1980s.
-(David DeCoteau’s other genre films are listed below).
+Hiding behind the pseudonym of Ellen Cabot is David DeCoteau, a director who has had a lengthy career in genre material since the 1980s.
+(David DeCoteau’s other genre films are listed at the bottom of the page).
 DeCoteau fell into the Band/Full Moon camp throughout the late 1980s/early 90s.
-A few years after this towards the end of the 90s, DeCoteau began to work independently and specialised in horror films with a softcore gay content – lots of scenes of young good-looking men without shirts on tumbling together.
+A few years after this towards the end of the 90s, DeCoteau began to work independently and specialised in horror films with a softcore gay content – lots of scenes of young good-looking men without shirts on tumbling together and endlessly showering.
 By the late 2010s, even the market for that appears to have dried up and DeCoteau now seems to specialise in Christmas tv movies and Lifetime Channel thrillers.

-Morgan Fairchild gives a campy performance.
-She was apparently not happy with the film and sent an angry letter to Charles Band – one can only presume it was with the addition of the softcore scenes as surely the ridiculousness of the script should have been evident to anybody with a functioning brain cell in their head.
+Cast as the headmistress/future morality campaigner, Morgan Fairchild gives a campy performance.
+She was apparently not happy with the film and sent an angry letter to Charles Band – one can only presume her upset was about the addition of the softcore scenes as surely the ridiculousness of the script should have been evident to anybody with a functioning brain cell in their head.
 DeCoteau even goes so far as to dub cartoon whee and tweeting sounds over the action at various points, which surely gives all evidence that this is not a film taking itself in the slightest seriously.

 As mentioned, one of the peculiarities about David DeCoteau that only became apparent several years after this is that he is a gay director.
 The question that gets you as you watch Test Tube Teens from the Year 2000 is what the heck is a gay director doing directing straight softcore erotica?
 The only real answer that you can arrive at is that DeCoteau was just doing a job.
 Certainly, not long after this he began to spend a good deal more time making softcore gay films.
 His straight erotica here one has to say is tedious – all garish lighting schemes and topless women pretending to writhe in ecstasy – and directed without a shred of believability.